omalovichko/CodilityLessons/README.md

 * ~~MinMaxDivision: Divide array A into K blocks and minimize the largest sum of any block.~~

 __Lesson 15 - Caterpillar method__
+* CountDistinctSlices: Count the number of distinct slices (containing only unique numbers).
+* ~~CountTriangles: Count the number of triangles that can be built from a given set of edges.~~
 * AbsDistinct: Compute number of distinct absolute values of sorted array elements.
-* ~~CountDistinctSlices: Count the number of distinct slices (containing only unique numbers).~~
-* ~~CountTriangles: Count the number of triangles that can be built from a given set of edges.~~
 * ~~MinAbsSumOfTwo: Find the minimal absolute value of a sum of two elements.~~

 __Lesson 16 - Greedy algorithms__